vinod-vms/Anjitha-Programming-Language/README.md

 ## Language Type
 Interpreted

 Since the language is interpreted, runtime performance is important.
-So it will be written primarily in C and Assembly.
+So it is being written primarily in C and Assembly.

 ## Paradigms
 Interpreted multi-paradigm